alefore/weblog/ten-years-of-edge.md

   to a pure engineering role.
   The team I was managing grew
   from 6 engineers in 2020
-  to 17 at the beginning of 2022.
+  to 17 in early 2022.
   Most of my time (at work)
   became occupied by managerial tasks, pushing out technical work.
   I interpreted the amount of energy I was dedicating to Edge as a strong sign that I was missing technical work.
-  Interestingly, the burst stoped shortly after I made the decision and started searching for someone
+  Interestingly, the burst stopped shortly after I made the decision and started searching for someone
   I could transfer my management responsibilities to.